×

 What Is Data Synchronization in Simple Terms?

-Below is a sample data sync of a legacy and cloud CRM Contacts.
-It shows the state of the contacts before and after the synchronization:
+Below is a sample data sync of legacy and cloud CRM contacts.
+It shows the state of the contacts before and after the synchronization.

 Data Synchronization